lakruzz/lakruzz.com/_posts/2018-02-03-the-dorith-principle.md

 _U2, A Beautiful Day_

 ## Small Steps Manifesto
 It's obvious that a few lines from a U2 pop song can't hold a magical answer to a complex problem; how to be a successful manger.
-But I belive that efficient management implies that people on the team are self-organized, motivated and empowered.
+But I believe that efficient management implies that people on the team are self-organized, motivated and empowered.

 The small steps manifesto is still emerging, but it reads something like: